 The Fit and Proper requirements also aim to establish increased competence within the industry.
 Most elements of Fit and Proper hinges on the fact that competence will take centre stage.
-If there is an increased focus on competence, elements such as honesty and integrity, good standing, operational ability and financial soundness will all fall into place.
+If there is an increased focus on competence and compliance, elements such as honesty and integrity, good standing, operational ability and financial soundness will all fall into place.

 For a schedule of the Fit and Proper deadline dates, click here.

 The following is a high-level summary of the Fit and Proper requirements which need to be implemented and complied with before each deadline date:

 FSPs need to set out adequate policies and internal processes to ensure that the Key Individuals and Representatives fulfil their duties in an honest manner and comply with the requirements.
 In addition, FSPs must be able to meet standards or principles of good standing like keeping up-to-date with regulatory obligations, having a valid licence, having no outstanding reports, not owing any fees and ensuring that all requirements are met.

 Competence is defined in Board Notice 194 as, “Having the skills, knowledge and expertise needed for the proper discharge of a person’s responsibilities in the performance of his or her functions.”
 The FSP and Key Individual must therefore make sure that Representatives receive adequate training in order to maintain compliance and be competent enough to offer clients the particular financial services or products for which they are authorised.